-I get mine delivered once fortnightly as it's not the most cost effective way to snack but it sure it the most convenient and definitely rather fun.
-Graze give you an option to view what's in your box before it arrives or you can wait and have a lovely surprise.
+I get mine delivered once fortnightly as it's not the most cost effective way to snack, but it sure it the most convenient and definitely rather fun.
+Graze gives you an option to view what's in your box before it arrives or you can wait and have a lovely surprise.

-Not only that but I need to be able to see how posts are engaging, who's engaging with them if at all and compare them with other posts so I can make sure all my content is as impacting as possible.
+Not only that but I need to be able to see how posts are engaging, who's engaging with them, if at all, and compare them with other posts so I can make sure all my content is as impactful as possible.